rectorphp/getrector-com/resources/blog/posts/2023/2023-08-27-rector-017-using-scoped-traverse.md

 }
 ```

-You're familiar with `findInstanceOf()` that returns all the nodes it can find of certain type.
+You're familiar with `findInstanceOf()`, which returns all the nodes it can find of a specific type.

 **The `findInstancesOfInFunctionLikeScoped()` is similar, but smarter** - if it enters an anonymous class, inner function, or closure inside, it will skip it.

 <br>

-The example above, we'll give you only 2 items:
+In the example above, we'll give you only 2 items:

 ```php
 return 'A';